space-contributes/KnowYourRights-allprojects/knowyourrights.md

 * Space-code is the formal copyright entity for all such projects.

+Legal Exceptions -

+The data platform where data may be managed is subject to change.
+All elements of this ("Policy") are subject to i) change without notice ii) but still abide by the current ("Policy").

 **Respectfully Submitted and Declared,** **space-contributes** and/or **Space-code**

-Legal Exceptions -

-The data platform when data may be managed is subject to change.